 Transfer credit is typically awarded for college-level courses taken at a regionally accredited college or university, provided a grade of C- or better was earned.
 Each course is evaluated individually, and Ithaca College reserves the right to not award transfer credit for courses deemed unacceptable.

-Transfer students automatically considered for scholarships, and may apply for institutional and federal financial aid.
+Transfer applicants are considered for scholarships, and may apply for institutional and federal financial aid.

 The FAFSA is the only form required to apply for federal financial aid.
-Ithaca College requires submission of the CSS Profile to determine whether you are eligible for institutional funding in addition to federal financial aid.
+Ithaca College requires submission of the CSS Profile in addition to the FAFASA to determine whether you are eligible for institutional funding as well as federal financial aid.

 Please remember to release your data to us.